The Unbearable Weight of Immesurable Molecules

 Anti-O-GlcNAc antibodies

-We recently characterized new anti-O-GlcNAc antibodies in collaboration with Cell Signaling Technologies.
+We have characterized new anti-O-GlcNAc antibodies in collaboration with Cell Signaling Technologies.
 These new antibodies enable the analysis of global O-GlcNAc patterns in cells and tissues using mass spectrometry.
 These new enrichment reagents will change the way O-GlcNAc signaling is studied.

 Low input proteomics